-If staff receive a subject access request, they must immediately forward it to the School Business Manager to log.
+If staff receive a subject access request, they must immediately forward it to the Data Controller via sminty@st-marys.richmond.sch.uk.

 10.3 Children and Data Rights/Requests

 An individual's data belongs to them therefore a child's data belongs to that child, and not the child's parents or carers.